City of Medford Oregon / Parks and Recreation / Oregon Hills ParkOregon Hills Park

 b) A pedestrian route

-of porous concrete will be developed along either side of the parking lot; 11 spaces and 2 ADA ones.
+of porous concrete runs along either side of the parking lot; 11 spaces and 2 ADA ones.

 2) Discovery Path:

-A path with a natural porous surface will offer exploratory experiences connecting through a small “oak forest” and then over a “mini-bridge” that spans the drainage from the bio-swale and sand area.
+A path with a natural porous surface offers exploratory experiences connecting through a small “oak forest” and then over a “mini-bridge” that spans the drainage from the bio-swale and sand area.

-Bridge and Trickle Way- six to eight feet in length and mostly ornamental, the bridge will add to the adventure of the discovery path while allowing the path user to avoid the damp soils which will be saturated or damp from storm water runoff and occasionally drainage from the sand box.
-The approximately 100 foot long trickle way will be planted with native species that thrive in damp soils.
-Storm water surface flow will be directed back into the existing creek through a rock lined channel.
+Bridge and Trickle Way- six to eight feet in length and mostly ornamental, the bridge adds to the adventure of the discovery path while allowing the path user to avoid the damp soils which will be saturated or damp from storm water runoff and occasionally drainage from the sand box.
+The approximately 100 foot long trickle way is planted with native species that thrive in damp soils.
+Storm water surface flow is directed back into the existing creek through a rock lined channel.

 3) Paths & Park Furniture:

-- non-traditional benches, made to look like animals or some other artistic and creative item that sparks the imagination will be placed in the view shed and adjacent to play areas.
+- non-traditional benches that sparks the imagination are in place in the view shed and adjacent to play areas.

 b) Picnic Table